 You can create multiple Jobs as required.
 If the Jobs in a connection are dependent on each other, create a Job chain in a sequence and configure Schedule to the Job Chain.
 For more information, refer to the Job Chain Page in the Additional Resource section at the end of this article.

 You can merge two or more datasets together and create an output dataset.
 For example, you can merge datasets related to the Subscription Renewals and Company dataset and create an output dataset.
-For more information on Merge, refer to the Preparation of Connector Jobs in the Additional Resource section at the end of this article.
+For more information on Merge, refer to the in the Additional Resource section at the end of this article.

 In the Preparation step of a connector job, admins can Transform data and Add Case Fields to get more meaningful insights from the customer data.